For Hearing Instrument Dispensing Applicants

 Payment is accepted by credit card (Visa or Mastercard) in the portal.

-Please note that if you fail to meet the requirements for registration within 90 days of submitting your application, your application will expire and you will need to submit a new application should you wish to continue to pursue registration with CHCPBC.
+Please note that if you fail to meet the requirements for licensure within 90 days of submitting your application, your application will expire and you will need to submit a new application should you wish to continue to pursue licensure with CHCPBC.

 Entry-to-Practice Examinations

-Applicants to become Hearing Instrument Practitioners (HIPs) must pass both exams, including audiology graduates applying to become dually registered RAUD–RHIPs.
+Applicants to become hearing instrument practitioners (HIPs) must pass both exams, including audiology graduates applying to become dually licensed audiologist–HIPs.

 All applicants for licensure must take entry-to-practice exams, except those applying for Full licensure through labour mobility and those applying for Temporary licensure.